If you’ve ever been engaged in branding cosmetics, this case study is for you.

 I heaved a sigh of relief.
 (Even “assassins of mediocrity” like to have confirmation of the target being attained.)

 More specific to the product launch, the launch achieved these milestones:

-- Record number of of viewers on a simultaneous broadcast in 10 countries
+- A record number of viewers on a simultaneous broadcast in 10 countries

 - Over 2,000 visited the Undew booth, and lastly

 - The Dean of Universadad de Colima who attended the convention stated the packaging and brand image could be on the Champs Elysées, one of the world’s most famous streets with its cafés, cinemas and shops, and one of the most expensive strips of real estate in the world (which explains the photo at the start of this post).